Me, Myself, and IKEA: What Our Love For Swedish Furniture Says About Narcissism

 "The students were willing to pay twice as much for the LEGO car if they just finished building it," Mochon says.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Renee Klahr, and Rhaina Cohen.
+The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Jennifer Schmidt, Parth Shah, Rhaina Cohen, Laura Kwerel, and Thomas Lu.
 Our supervising producer is Tara Boyle.
-Follow us on Twitter @hiddenbrain , and l isten for our stories each week on your local public radio station.
+You can also follow us on Twitter @hiddenbrain .

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.